flexyfile/ghost-cms-docker-compose/README.md

 ## Security

 Sensitive information such as database passwords should be stored in environment variables or Docker secrets, not directly in the docker-compose.yml file.
-Ensure that the .env.local file is added to .gitignore to prevent it from being committed to the repository.
+Ensure that the .env file is added to .gitignore to prevent it from being committed to the repository.